tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ### Muting in a room

-This API is used to add an ID to the audio data blocklist.
-This operation blocks audio from someone and only applies to the local device without affecting other devices.
+This API is used to add an ID to the audio data blocked list.
+This operation blocks audio from someone and only applies to the local device.
 A returned value of `0` indicates the call is successful.
 Assume that users A, B, and C are all speaking using their mic in a room:

 - If A blocks C, A can only hear B;
 - If B blocks neither A nor C, B can hear both of them;
 - If C blocks neither A nor B, C can hear both of them.

-This API is suitable for scenarios where a user is muted in a room.
+This API is used to mute a user in a room.

 #### Function prototype